 If aggregate demand is for a level of output less than the full-employment level, then a situation of deficient demand exists.
-Deficient demand gives rise to a 'deflationary gap', which causes the economy's income, output and employment to decline, thus pushing the economy into an under-employment equilibrium.
+Deficient demand gives rise to a 'deflationary gap', which causes the economy's income, output and employment to decline, thus pushing the economy into an underemployment equilibrium.
 Figure 7, depicts the situation of deficient demand.

-Fig. 7 : Deficient Demand
+Fig. 7: Deficient Demand/Deflationary Gap

-The Y-axis measures consumption demand, investment demand, and their sum the aggregate demand.
+The Y-axis measures the aggregate demand.
 The X-axis measures the level of output and income.
-OQ' is the full employment level of output and income. $(C+1){0}$ and $(C+1){1}$ are two parallel aggregate demand curves, differing only by the amount of investment expenditure.
+OQ' is the full employment level of output and income.
+(C+1)a is aggregate demand curve.

 For the economy to be at a full-employment equilibrium, the aggregate demand should be for a level of output equal to the full-employment level of output OQ'.
-In other words, aggregate demand should be equal to Q'F. The economy will then be in a full employment equilibrium, corresponding to the point F on the aggregate demand curve $(C+1)1$ and the economy will produce full-employment level of output OQ'.
+In other words, aggregate demand should be equal to Q'F.

-Supose,however, that the aggregate demand is for a level of output Q'G, Q'G is less than QF.
+Supose, however, that the aggregate demand is for a level of output Q'G, Q'G is less than QF.
 Then aggregate demand is for a level of output which is less than the full-employment level.
-This level of aggregate demand corresponds to point G on the aggregate demand curve $(C+1){o}$.
+This level of aggregate demand corresponds to point G on the aggregate demand curve (C+1).
 This results in a situation of deficient demand.
 The resulting deflationary gap created due to deficient demand is represented in Figure 7 by FG.